Davanikooo/RES/INSTALL.md

 ---

-*Jika mengalami masalah yang tidak tercakup dalam dokumentasi ini, silakan buat issue di GitHub repository dengan informasi diagnostic lengkap.*
+*If you encounter issues not covered in this documentation, please create an issue on the GitHub repository with complete diagnostic information.*